openworm/tracker-commons/WCON_format.md

 A JSON _array_ is a list of values.
 The values can be anything, and need not be the same as each other.
 However, in the WCON specification, all arrays do contain the same type of value.

 A particular value may be _required_ or _optional_.
 Optional values may simply be left out when not present (the whole key-value pair, if part of an object).
 Values may also be _single-valued_ or _arrayed_.
 A single value is just a single JSON entity of appropriate type.
 An arrayed value is zero or more such values inside a JSON array.

-If there is only one value, a JSON array need not be used to wrap that single value, though it is permitted.
-If a value is required, and can be arrayed, then the array must not be empty.
-If it is optional, an empty array is equivalent to the value being missing.
+If a value must be stored in an array, the specification will say so.
+Otherwise if the value is _arrayable_ it means that if there are multiple items (or zero items) they can be specified in an array, but single items can appear alone.
+If a value is required and arrayable, then the array must not be empty.
+If it is optional and arrayable, an empty array is equivalent to the value being missing.

 ### File structure